sofa-framework/doc/components/mapping/linear/centerofmassmultimapping.md

 <!-- generate_doc -->
 # CenterOfMassMultiMapping

-Set the point to the center of mass of the DOFs it is attached to
+Set the point to the center of mass of the DOFs it is attached to.

 ## Rigid3d,Rigid3d